 I am a Professor in the Psychology Department at the State University of New York at New Paltz.
 I earned my Ph.D. in Industrial and Organizational Psychology from Bowling Green State University in 1998.

-I teach courses in introductory psychology, industrial-organizational (I-O) psychology, statistics, and a seminar on gaming at the undergraduate as well as courses in statistics at the graduate level.
+I teach courses in introductory psychology, industrial-organizational (I-O) psychology, statistics, and seminars on gaming and positive psychology.